pablomeijer/tabs4ukraine/my-chrome-extension/README.md

 - **New Tab Replacement**: Custom new tab page with Tabs4Ukraine branding
 - **Google Search Bar**: Fully functional search bar with Google integration
 - **Humanitarian Ads**: Rotating ads from legitimate organizations supporting Ukraine
-- **Ad Placement**: Ads appear in the bottom right corner of every new tab
+- **Ad Placement**: Ads appear in the bottom right corner of every new tab as well as one above it and one below if the user wishes
 - **Clickable Ads**: Users can click ads to visit donation pages and learn more
 - **Popup Interface**: Quick access to extension features
 - **Options Page**: Extension settings and configuration